Tilicho Lake Trek- 6 Days for Himalayan Escape

 Tilicho Trek Overview

-• Starting Point: Khangsar (Drive to Khangsar)
+• Starting Point: Khangsar (approximately 11 km from Manang)

 • Ending Point: Walk back slowly to Shree Kharka